quintengrable/urban_info_group4_final_proj/README.md

     * `pub_trans_mobility.py`: using R5PY to route public transit and get travel times
     * `routing.py`:
 * `/visualizations`: All the visualization outputs from the project
+* `/docs`: This is where the assets for the website are hosted.

 1. Start with running the data_aquisition notebook, this will let you get the datasets for LODES8 2023, ACS, and MTC's EPC data for the Bay Area.
 2. Follow up by running the rest of the python notebooks